/Low-Power High-Speed Wired Communication for Biomedical Sensing Applications

 Internship Scope

 This internship will explore an innovative wired data transmission technique designed to achieve high-speed communication while consuming lower power than conventional approaches.
-The goal is to conduct a conceptual validation of this technique in a laboratory setting, analyzing its feasibility for biomedical applications.
+The objective is to perform a conceptual validation of this technique under laboratory conditions and to assess its feasibility for biomedical applications.
+An initial, promising proof of concept has already been achieved.

 Key areas of investigation will include: